 - Our professional advisors such as auditors and legal advisors.

-- With a third party if we make an application to your mortgage provider for payment of the arrears.
+- With a third party for example if we make an application to your mortgage provider for payment of arrears.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Our tenants are over 18 (other than where we are providing independent living services to young people, who will be over the age of 17) which means we do not usually process the personal data of children.
 However we record children’s basic information if they are resident in one of our properties, including their name and date of birth.
 This is required for checking the property is not overcrowded and to assess other tenancy management issues where all householders and ages are required to be known.

 We also will be provided with, will process and share the personal data of children where safeguarding issues arise in one of our properties.
 Where a safeguarding issue arises we will be required to liaise with the police, social services and other support agencies.

 Some of our locations and offices have closed circuit television (CCTV) and you may be recorded when you visit them.
 We use CCTV to provide security and protect both our visitors and communities.

 We will only view CCTV when it is necessary to do so, for example to detect or prevent crime.
 We store the footage for a set period of time after which it is recorded over.
 We ensure that we comply with the ICO’s CCTV Code of Practice and we put up notices so you know when CCTV is used.

 Customers hear the following recorded message when they call our customer service centre.